 1. Plus Size Cardio Kickboxing Workout Routine 5 Easy Moves

 This workout is from Becoming Jai.
 Jai was 618 pounds and lost 180 pounds in two years with this routine.
-If you are looking for some inspiration and motivation, check out Jai’s kickboxing workout.
-In the workout, you can sit like Jai or stand like Terrence, her trainer, whatever works for you.
+If you are looking for some inspiration and motivation, check out Jai.
+In the workout, you can sit like Jai or stand like Terrence, her personal trainer, whatever works for you.
 The workout is about 15 minutes long and quite a lot of fun to box and kick away all of your frustrations.
-And as it says, it only five easy moves.
+And as it says, it only has five easy moves so you won’t be too confused learning many boxing moves.

 2. Walk 1 Mile at Home: Burn Fat

 This is a 1 mile, approximately 15-minute workout from Roberta’s Gym.
 The workout is led by an animated woman who just counts and tells you what is up next.
 There are very simple steps and good music that will keep you moving.
-You do move for the entire workout so depending on your fitness level you can pause if you need a break or start with another workout.
+You do move for the entire workout so depending on your fitness level you can pause if you need s break or start with another workout.
+This exercise program is a great beginner alternative to treadmill workouts..

 3. 15 Minutes Obese Beginners Weight Loss Workout